These Hair Mistakes Are Giving You Split Ends

 Once split ends start popping up, it seems like there’s no stopping them—but there is hope.

 The heartbreak of damaged hair

 Even if you purchase top hair products and take extra care, you can still end up with split ends, warns Mackenzie Day, stylist and owner of The Artist Haus in Philadelphia, Pennsylvania.
 According to the hair gurus at L’Oréal, some people are just more prone to fraying than others; also, the wind, sun, and dry weather can make trouble more likely.
 You can also aggravate the issue with the way you manage your locks: Beware of the habits that encourage split ends.

 You always have your hair up

 Rethink your style if you throw your hair in the same ponytail or topknot every day.
-“If you wear your hair up all the time in the same spot, that can cause a lot of stress to the area,” says Mackenzie Day, stylist and owner of The Artist Haus in Philadelphia, PA.
+“If you wear your hair up all the time in the same spot, that can cause a lot of stress to the area,” says Day.
 Over time, that tension could create breakage, especially if you tie your hair up when it’s wet or in a steamy shower.
 Day recommends using snag-free hair ties and switching up the position of your ponytail or topknot so the same spot isn’t always under pressure.
 Don’t miss these other ponytail hacks.

 You wash your hair every day